hotpeppersec/cloudlab/docs/_source/02_docker.rst

 an environment for our project, and pass the entirety of this encapsulated environment from our local development machine, into the Continuous Integration pipeline for testing, and eventually into our production environment.
-Containerization helps us by offering a consistent operating experience across environments.
+Containerization helps us by offering a consistent operating experience across disparate environments.

 .. index::
    single: Containerization
    single: Docker

-Software Infrastructure and Platforms are the foundations upon which our scripts, code, and projects are founded.
 It is more desirable to create projects that are built and replaced frequently, than it is to attempt to upgrade and repair the infrastructure, platforms, and project code.
-Attempts to upgrade and repair in place, such as with bare metal platforms for example, quickly reveal great difficulty in maintaining consistency with the project source, as well as issues keeping operating system packages current yet still compatible with the project.
-Imagine a situation where an upgrade to a package is necessary to meet security requirements, but this very same upgrade means the project stop working resulting in angry users and customers.
+Attempts to patch and upgrade project hosts "in place", such as with bare metal platforms for example, quickly reveal great difficulty in maintaining consistency with the project source.
+This also introduces issues keeping operating system packages current, yet still compatible with the project.
+Imagine a situation where an upgrade to a package is necessary to meet security requirements, but this very same upgrade means the project stop working since the package features have also changed.
+The result is most likely angry end users and customers.
 Certainly not a situation we ever like to find ourselves in.

 There is obvious advantage of being able to quickly stand up new clones of our project to